-Brewpub's Success is Key to the Company's Success.
+Brewpub Master Tenant's Success is Key to the Company's Success.

-The Company's success depends on Brewpubs' ability to profitably operate the Property under the Lease.
+The Company's success depends on Brewpubs'Master Tenant's ability to profitably operate the Property under the Lease.
 The Company's sole source of income is the Lease.
-If Brewpubs is not able to operate the Property profitably and defaults on the Lease, or defaults on the Lease for any other reason, the Company will not be able to generate income or pay Preferred Returns to the investors.
+If BrewpubsMaster Tenant is not able to operate the Property profitably and defaults on the Lease, or defaults on the Lease for any other reason, the Company will not be able to generate income or pay Preferred Returns to the investors.